snookpy/remote-dev-with-vscode/README.md

 ref: https://code.visualstudio.com/docs/remote/remote-overview

 ## Objective
-  - able to remote dev from macos which use window for complie and codebase.
+  Able to remote dev from macos which use window for complie and codebase.

-## Limitation
+## Disclaimer
+  - This is not the best way for remote working.
   - Cannot remote visual studio especially, old version 2013, 2017, 2019
   - Cannot ssh to AzureAD local login (maybe can but not deep research yet)
   - Faster or Convenience over GUI like Team Viewer or Remote Desktop?
 No, just another way for remote work.